HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 === "Containers"
     The minimal system requirements for Kubernetes deployments have been updated.
 See the [Containerization requirements and limitations](../../../get_started/plan_deployment/container_deployment/limitations_requirements/) for more information.

-    The minimal system requirements are now also reflected as the default settings HCL DX's helm charts' `values.yaml`.
+    The minimal system requirements are now the default settings in the HCL DX's helm charts' `values.yaml`.

     If you have not overwritten the resource configuration in your `custom-values.yaml`, verify the updated settings to ensure they still fit your purpose.